realworldocaml/book/en/01-prologue.md

 compiler itself, and covers only a small subset of the functionality you expect for more general-purpose use.

 But all is not lost!
 There is an effective alternative to the OCaml standard library called Core.
-Jane Street, a company that has been using OCaml for nearly a decade, developed Core for its own internal use, but it was designed from the start with an eye towards being a general-purpose standard library.
+Jane Street, a company that has been using OCaml for more than a decade, developed Core for its own internal use, but it was designed from the start with an eye towards being a general-purpose standard library.
 Core is also distributed with syntax extensions which provide essential new functionality to OCaml; and there are additional libraries such as the `Async` network communications library that provide even more useful functionality.

 ### The OCaml Platform